Mortal Kombat: Legacy: Critical response

-Reviews of Mortal Kombat Legacy were generally negative criticizing the series creator for making Liu Kang the villain.
-Despite the negative reviews the first episode became YouTube's most viewed video for that week, accumulating 5.5 million views, whereas Tancharoen's short, also considered a success, received only 2.1 million in total on the official account.
+Reviews of Mortal Kombat: Legacy were generally positive.
+The first episode became YouTube's most viewed video for that week, accumulating 5.5 million views, whereas Tancharoen's short, also considered a success, received only 2.1 million in total on the official account.
 President of Warner Bros.
 Digital Distribution, Thomas Gewecke, expressed excitement about the first episode and its prospects for future adaptations, saying, "it's an incredibly powerful, strong and well done piece of filmmaking.
 It's a reinterpretation of the franchise in live-action form that we'd like to explore as different concepts and see what approach works best."
 Episode two aired with considerably less attention, possessing only a quarter of views when compared with the first episode.
 The release of the fifth episode garnered only 424,000 views in the first 24 hours.
 One day after the release of episode five, the total views for the entire series to date surpassed 30,000,000.

 IGN described Legacy as the "most elegantly produced web series", giving particular mention to episode one for "effective action sequences and some great cinematography".
 It looked favorably upon episode 4 for the first use of "extraordinarily effective" animation and "poetic" voice-over narration, the removal of censorship, the "fascinating character lore and dazzling fantasy [and] a beautifully crafted land of Outworld".
 Episode five was praised for the score, the attention paid to the character development and story, the editing and the "quite great" visual effects.
 CraveOnline praised the animation style used in episode four, saying Mileena's emerging heritage and the Tarkatan invasion were the episode's best parts.
 G4TV praised the third episode in the series for its shift towards character development, while not at the expense of the action sequences set forth in the first two episodes.
 It "allowed the series to broaden its horizons a bit" by creating a likable Johnny Cage, commenting, he "finally lets loose and makes you appreciate the character in a whole new way".
 Houston Press also joined in the praise of the series' devotion to character development upon the release of Raiden's episode.
 They stated that while the martial arts took a backseat, the drama of Raiden's "Christlike" story was well-executed, giving audiences a reason to identify with his character in a way the franchise has never been able to do.
 The Escapist called the Scorpion and Sub-Zero-themed episode 7 "one of the best episodes" in the series, lending an emotional weight to the most famous tale in the franchise.